 One thing you can do is to move out to the suburbs instead of living in the city proper.
 The further out you go, the lower the prices are.
 Of course, you’ll spend more time commuting, especially if you work in the center, but it might be worth it.
 Many people live in Virginia or Maryland and commute to D.C. daily.

 The other option is to find ways to supplement your income, like doing some freelance work.
-This isn’t always a great option because it will mean spending more time working and less time relaxing and having fun.
-However, if you’re really set on living in D.C., then it might be a viable option
+This isn’t always a great option because it will mean spending more time working and less time relaxing.
+However, if you’re really set on living in D.C., then it might be a viable option.
+Freelance work is becoming more popular these days, as it can give you lots of flexibility and freedom.
+You never know – after a few good gigs you might be interested in becoming a digital nomad full-time!

-Living in D.C. shouldn’t consist of rushing to work in the morning and dragging yourself back home in the evening only to stare at your TV until you fall asleep on the couch.
-If you really want to enjoy this city, then you need to get out of the house and get around.
+Living in D.C. shouldn’t consist of just rushing to work in the morning and dragging yourself back home in the evening only to stare at a screen until you fall asleep on the couch.
+If you really want to enjoy this city, then you need to get out and get around.

 Start by going to the White House.
 Seriously.
 You’re living in D.C. now!
 You don’t want to tell your mom you haven’t seen it yet.
-Then, check out the Washington Monument, where you can take a glass elevator to the top and see all of Washington.
+Then, check out the Washington Monument.
 Also, make sure to check out the Smithsonian, the National World War II Museum, and the National Gallery of Art.

-In fact, if you really want to learn all you can about D.C., then taking a City Segway Tour is one of the best ways to do it.
+In fact, if you really want to learn all you can about D.C., then taking a City Segway Tour is one of the most fun ways to do it.
 These tours take small groups of a maximum of 7 people around the city, ensuring you can ask as many questions as you like.
 You can then show off all your knowledge, proving you aren’t a tourist.
-No one has to know you learned everything from a tour guide.
+None of your friends have to know you learned everything from a tour guide.

 Making friends is not always simple.
 But don’t take it personally.
 It really has nothing to do with you.
 Most people living in D.C. work a lot and are really, really focused on their professional lives.
-To achieve their goals, they often sacrifice their personal lives.
+To achieve their goals, they often feel that they need to sacrifice their personal lives.

-However, you need to be persistent and actively seek out opportunities to get to know people.
+However, just be persistent and actively seek out opportunities to get to know people.
 One great way is by volunteering for a cause that you care about.
 Another option is to find group activities to sign up for.

-Living in D.C. means that you can slip away for some awesome activities every weekend.
+Living in D.C. means that you’re close to tons of awesome activities every weekend.
 For instance, you can go rafting in Harper’s Ferry or hiking in Shenandoah National Park.
 You can even drive down to the beach in Maryland or Delaware.
 If you want to take a breather in another city, New York, Philadelphia, Annapolis, Wilmington, and Baltimore are all close enough.